sbarral/rqs-cpp/README.md

-5. \[*rectangle sampling: here is the trick*\]: we are left with *y*, a nice number uniformly distributed between in \[0, *h*) with almost the same entropy as the untested *y* (we have only lost *log2(H/h)* bits) so why throw it to the garbage?
+5. \[*rectangle sampling: here is the trick*\]: we are left with *y*, a nice number uniformly distributed between in \[0, *h*) with almost the same entropy as the untested *y* —after all we have only lost *log2(H/h)* bits— so why throw it to the garbage?
 Instead, we re-map *y* from \[0, *h*) to the interval
 \[*xᵢ* and *xᵢ₊₁*) and return the number *x* thus produced.

-6. \[*wedge sampling: this happens rarely*\] generate another random number *x* within the interval \[*xᵢ* and *xᵢ₊₁* ) of the current rectangle and check whether *y* is within the PDF envelope; if yes, return the *x*, otherwise jump back to 1.
+6. \[*wedge sampling: this happens rarely*\] generate another random number *x* within the interval \[*xᵢ* and *xᵢ₊₁* ) of the current rectangle and check whether *y* is within the PDF envelope; if yes, return *x*, otherwise jump back to 1.

 A legitimate question would be whether we have not lost the *N* bits of precision in generating the quantile index.
-This is a rightful concern which in fact has already been raised for the ziggurat algorithm [[3]](#references).

-In our case, however, it is useful to note that the generation of *x* needs less precision because once the quantile has been determined, we have de-facto already narrowed down the interval to \[*xᵢ* and *xᵢ₊₁*), and since there are 2*ᴺ* quantiles, we need this much less precision.
-In fact, the method can be shown to be nothing less than a fast inversion sampling method for the majorizing function with rejection sampling of the wedges, so the precision loss is in theory relatively moderate and mostly imputable to wedge rejection.
+It is useful to note, however, that the generation of *x* actually requires less precision precisely because once the quantile has been determined, we have in effect already narrowed down the interval to \[*xᵢ* and *xᵢ₊₁*), and since there are 2*ᴺ* such intervals, we need this much less precision.
+In fact, the method can be shown to be nothing else than a fast inversion sampling method for the majorizing function with the addition of rejection sampling of the wedges, so the precision loss is in theory relatively moderate and mostly imputable to wedge rejection.

 For tailed distributions, the algorithm admits an externally supplied (fallback) tail distribution, just like the ziggurat algorithm, but does not constrain